StanfordORB/Stanford-ORB/README.md

 While most part of our data are identical to the original representations, some nuances still exist.

 First, we provide object masks for all images, stored in the folder of ``*_mask`` for blender representation and ``masks`` for LLFF/Colmap representation.
-Feel free to use/ignore them during the training.
+Feel free to use/ignore them during training.

 Second, to support the task of relighting, in each data folder (e.g. `baking_scene001`), we also provide the camera poses of test images from other scenes (e.g. `baking_scene002` and `baking_scene003`).
 In the blender representation, the data is stored in ``transforms_novel.json``; In the LLFF representation it's stored in ``novel_id.txt`` and ``poses_bounds_novel.npy``; In the COLMAP representation it's stored in ``sparse/<novel_scene_name>/*.bin``.
 Note that all the novel camera poses are transformed to align with the original poses, so no further adaptation is required for the users.
 In other words, you can directly use them as additional test poses as shown in the example dataloader [here](https://github.com/StanfordORB/Stanford-ORB/blob/9a559af9de855a0f37f96dd2670c9a5f970e22c0/orb/datasets/mymethod.py#L323).